jlvvlj/nextsea/README.md

-# Next.js + Tailwind NFT fetching and showcase application
+# Next.js + Tailwind NFTs Search application

 Loads NFTs from OpenSea by collection or by ID and offers fast search functionnality